gumaerc-testorg/cms.594-spring-2019/content/pages/projects/design-journal.md

 {{< tdopen >}}

-[Mini-project #3]({{< baseurl >}}/pages/projects/mini-projects) revised prototype memo due.
+{{% resource_link 2b545b13-a200-3d58-2227-a594f59e26a4 "Mini-project #3" %}} revised prototype memo due.
 Students will include a link to the demo in their design journal and should upload mini-project #3 submission report to the course website.

 {{< tdclose >}}